 Overview

-Smoking is no longer allowed in most enclosed public places and places of employment including (but not limited to):
+Smoking is not allowed in most enclosed public places and places of employment including (but not limited to):

 For more information, contact …